Sheey11/Sheey11/README.md

 ## Wola! 🥳 You just found Sheey!

 - 😲 I’m currently studying in collage as a undergraduate 3rd grade student.
-- 🌱 Currently learning Golang.
+- 🌱 Currently digging into deep learning, interested in CV, reinforcement learning.

 ## Where to reach me